Hollyee/resume-demo/README.md

 # resume-demo
 This is a series of resumes, just for practice.
-If you have any sugguestion, please let me know.
+If you have any suggestion, please let me know.